-The Educational Technology office is located on the lower level of Edens Library.
-This Library department works in tandem with IT to support instruction at Columbia College through the use of technologies such as Google apps, SMART Boards, video editing tools, social media, and the campus's online learning management system.
+The Educational Technology office is located on the main level of Edens Library.
+This Library department supports Columbia College through the use of technologies such as Google apps, SMART Boards, video editing tools, social media, and the campus's online learning management system.
 Students, faculty, and staff are all welcome to make appointments to discuss the use of technology in the classroom.
-Educational Technology strives to troubleshoot technical issues as well as enrich curriculum through new tech tools.
-Many helpful resources can be found on Educational Technology's website and through its social media channels.
-Jesika Brooks, Educational Technology Librarian, can be reached at 803-786-3716 or emailed at ibrooks@columbiasc.edu.